Munipp/Mapory/README.md

-# 📍 Mapory – Location Diary App
+# Mapory – Location Diary App

 **Mapory** is a mobile diary application that helps users save the places they've visited as memories enriched with photos, videos, audio recordings, and notes.
 These memories are displayed on an interactive map, making them easily accessible and visually engaging.

 ---

+## Inspiration
+The idea for Mapory came when I was planning to show my sister around after she returned from abroad.
+I had visited several great places before, but I couldn’t quite remember their names or exact locations.
+Rather than asking friends again or trying to retrace my steps, I decided to build an app that would let me save these places as rich, map-based memories for the future.
+What started as a personal solution evolved into a full-featured location-based memory journal.

+---

-## 🎯 Purpose
+## Purpose

 - Save memorable locations you’ve visited
 - Add rich media (photos, videos, audio, notes) to each location